-Rather than an open society in which political authority is accountable, the sponsors of this new order want an open market in which neither civil society nor borders can stall the imposition of new technologies, ‘treatments’ and systems owned and controlled by small numbers of people.
+Rather than an open society in which political authority is accountable, the sponsors of this ‘new normal’ want an open market in which neither civil society nor borders can stall the imposition of new technologies and systems owned and controlled by small numbers of people.
 Mostly, the vehicle of change is ‘crisis’, created, exaggerated or misused to justify corporate intervention in our lives.

 For the nation state, and the citizen whose rights it guarantees, the future is filled with darkness.
-Any national community perceived by corporate actors, and the ‘statesmen’ they control, to be resistant to economic absorption faces the ‘full spectrum’ war waged against Iraq and Libya, nations which were not merely subdued but destroyed systemically in order to be ‘rebuilt’ in a different image.
-In the face of apocalyptic warnings, the ordinary citizen will likely surrender his/her autonomy willingly, indifferent to the fate of recalcitrant neighbours.
-If we’re not there already, we are perilously close to the moment when, for our ‘leaders’, no consideration of cost will inhibit ‘progress’ to the post human new order.
+Any national community perceived by corporate actors, and the ‘statesmen’ they control, to be resistant to economic absorption faces the ‘full spectrum’ war waged against Iraq and Libya, countries which were not merely subdued but destroyed systemically in order to be ‘rebuilt’ in a different image.
+In the face of apocalyptic warnings, the ordinary citizen will likely surrender his/her autonomy willingly, as indifferent to the fate of recalcitrant neighbours as he is to recalcitrant foreigners.
+If we’re not there already, we are perilously close to the moment when, for our ‘leaders’, no consideration of harm will inhibit ‘progress’ to the post human new order.